F0903/mpv-rife/README.md

 ## Configuration

 It's recommended that you edit the mpv.conf file in portable_config to match your display.
 If your GPU struggles to run RIFE, you can try to edit to global variables provided in /portable_config/rife.vpy
-If TensorRT is enabled (which it is by default) you will need an Nvidia RTX GPU to run this

 ## Features